alanli2001/AudioTranslate/README.md

 This application transcribes your audio and translates it to a language of your choice.
 If you are deaf/hard of hearing or the speaker is speaking in a different language, this application will take care of your needs.
+Built for IvyHacks 2020.

 Installions: